CDCgov/cfa-ngm-widget/docs/primer.md

 $\dot{I_L} = \beta_{LH}\frac{S_L}{N_L}I_H + \beta_{LL}\frac{S_L}{N_L}I_L - \gamma I_L$

-The NGM is defined in the disease-free equilibrium early in the outbreak, therefore $I_i \approx 0, S_i \approx N_i, R_i = 0$ for all i.
+The NGM is defined in the disease-free equilibrium early in the outbreak, i.e. $I_i \approx 0, S_i \approx N_i, R_i = 0$ for all i.
 In this limit we can linearize the system to be

 $\dot{I_i} = \sum_j \beta_{ij}I_j - \gamma I_i$